Let's Explore Kubernetes:

 Next Section

-Now we can define what can be requested from code using Workloads, we will next look at how we can use Kubernetes to efficiently deliver Workloads.
+Now we can define application work using Workloads, we will next look at how Kubernetes coordinates that work.

 Next Kubernetes